NOTE: I am not at liberty to redistribute the documentation used to build this model.

 Many of the photos I'm using as references for the structure are Boeing factory assembly photos.
 So, it makes sense to place this in my previously-modeled "Boeing building", and to color the parts so that they resemble Boeing's primer.
 Later, I'll add "paint" and markings of course, but this scheme makes sense during the early part of the build.

 The overall fuselage, wings, and tail shapes came together pretty quickly, so I've frozen the fuselage geometry and cut out all the window openings.
+This instantly showed me that I'd made some errors with the fuselage shape.
 I've kept the glass a dark color for now, since there's nothing inside the fuselage.
+You can see how important this visualization is, in spotting the shape errors, especially around the cockpit windows.

 This model isn't as far along as it seems.
 I know that I can use the General Electric "GEnx" engines, already modeled for my Boeing 787-8 "Dreamliner" project, so I've copied those parts and placed them into approximate position.
 The landing gear is temporary (again, copied some parts from the 787) and will be true to the 747 by the time I'm finished.
 I'm going to detail this one as least as much as the 787, so there's a LOT left to do.

-The first image below is of my original fuselage and windows, which I did quickly.
+The first image below is of my original fuselage and windows, which hass errors.
 After studying the documentation a bit more, I realized several things...
 The windows are the wrong shape, (not rounded enough) and the upper forward deck is not quite the right shape.
 So, I scrapped that fuselage, and the boolean cutters, and started over.
 The second image below (without the window cuts) is much closer.
 Soon, I'll be able to make the window cuts again.

 A little fix...
 I found that my proxy engine parts were a bit too large, giving the impression that the inboard engines have very little ground clearance.
 Fixed for now...
 More details on the engines once I finalize the fuselage.